jdelgad/IRefuse/README.md

 - v1.0: Support 3-5 players at the command prompt only.
 - v1.1: Minor refactor.
 No rules change.
 Got rid of code smells.

-Software is licensed under the GPL
+Software is licensed under the AGPL.